Buccaneers vs Packers preview: Score prediction, odds, start time

-This Sunday, it’s the Buccaneers vs Packers in the NFC Championship game.
-Kick off time is at 3:05 p.m.
+This Sunday, it’s the Tampa Bay Buccaneers vs. the Green Bay Packers in the NFC Championship game with kickoff time at 3:05 p.m.
+ET.
 See below for additional information on how to watch the game.

 Tom Brady (43) is set to play in the 14th conference championship game of his career this Sunday and continues to make NFL history along the way.
 Brady–who owns the NFL postseason records for games played, games started, games as the winning quarterback, passes thrown and passes completed–only has to pass for 32 yards on Sunday to reach 12,000 yards in the postseason in his career.
 At New Orleans last Sunday, Brady completed 18-of-33 passes for 199 yards and two touchdowns in the Bucs’ 30-20, Divisional Round win over the Saints.
 RB Leonard Fournette rushed 17 times for 63 yards and caught 5-of-6 targets for 44 yards and one touchdown, while RB Ronald Jones rushed 13 times for 62 yards.